-Assessment AO4 (a, b and c): Analyse individual interpretations and how and why interpretations differ.
-[10] Objectives AO1: Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
+Assessment Objectives AO4 (a, b and c): Analyse individual interpretations and how and why interpretations differ.
+[10] AO1: Demonstrate knowledge and understanding of the key features and characteristics of the periods studied.
 [5] AO2: Explain and analyse historical events and periods studied using second order historical concepts.
 [5] Additional Guidance The 'Indicative content' is an example of historically valid content; any other historically valid content is acceptable and should be credited in line with the levels of response.
 The 'Indicative content' shown is not a full exemplar answer, but exemplifies the sophistication expected at each level.
 Candidates are not required to refer to specific historians or schools of thought but should be given credit within the level if they do so correctly.
 Credit could be awarded within any level for candidates who explain (with valid support such as the new sources under the Public Records Act) that some historians have agreed with the interpretation.

-Levels Indicative content Marks Level 5 Please see following 17-20 The response analyses the given interpretation, and compares and contrasts a range of aspects of the given interpretation with aspects of other interpretations studied, to produce a thorough, detailed analysis of how the interpretations differ.
-There is a fully compared and aspecial analysis of whether are interpretations and other interpretations.
-There is a fully supported and convincing analysis of why the given interpretation and other interpretations differ, explained in terms of when the interpretations were created and their place within the wider historica debate.
-The response demonstrates a range of detailed and accurate knowledge and understanding that is fully relevant to the question. • This is used to develop a full explanation and thorough, convincing analysis, using second order historical concepts, of the issue in the question.
-Level 4 13-16 The response analyses the given interpretation, and compares and contrasts some aspects of the given interpretation with aspects of other interpretations studied, to produce an analysis of how the interpretation differ. s • There is a supported analysis of why the given interpretation and other interpretations differ, explained in terms of when the interpretations were created and their place within the wider historical debate.
+Lev els Indicative content Marks Lev el 5 Please see following 17-20 The response analyses the given interpretation, and compares and contrasts a range of aspects of the given interpretation with aspects of other interpretations studied, to produce a thorough, detailed analysis of how the interpretations differ. page(s) There is a fully supported and convincing analysis of why the given interpretation and other interpretations differ, explained in terms of when the interpretations were created and their place within the wider historical debate.
+The response demonstrates a range of detailed and accurate knowledge and understanding that is fully relevant to the question.
+This is used to develop a full explanation and thorough, convincing analysis, using second order historical concepts, of the issue in the question.
+Lev el 4 13-16 The response analyses the given interpretation, and compares and contrasts some aspects of the given interpretation with aspects of other interpretations studied, to produce an analysis of how the interpretations differ.
+There is a supported analysis of why the given interpretation and other interpretations differ, explained in terms of when the interpretations were created and their place within the wider historical debate.